casey/just/README.md

 ```

 The argument to the `working-directory` setting or `working-directory`
-attribute may be absolute or relative.
-If it is relative it is interpreted
+attribute may be any const expression.
+If the resulting path is relative it
-relative to the default working directory.
+is interpreted relative to the default working directory.

 ### Aliases